thania-abrahams/cypress-testing/README.md

 </div>

 ### cypress/pages
+The Pages directory makes use of the Page Object Model wherein you can create classes that contain all relevant elements that are relevant to a page.
+For eg. the Login Page will include access to ui elements, methods and data sets:

 <div align="center">
   <img src="readme-images/page-models.png" width="500" title="page object model">
 </div>

+In opposition to the Page Object Model one can make use of Custom Commands, it is really just a matter of preference.

 <div align="center">
   <img src="readme-images/page-models.png" width="500" title="page object model">